-There have been postmarketing reports of acute pancreatitis in patients taking saxagliptin.
-After initiation of KOMBIGLYZE XR, patients should be observed carefully for signs and symptoms of pancreatitis.
-If pancreatitis is suspected, KOMBIGLYZE XR should promptly be discontinued and appropriate management should be initiated.
-It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using KOMBIGLYZE XR.
+After initiation of KOMBIGLYZE XR, observe patients for signs and symptoms of pancreatitis.
+If pancreatitis is suspected, promptly discontinue KOMBIGLYZE XR and initiate appropriate management.
+It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using KOMBIGLYZE.